Harris 'View' interview delayed, hosts positive for COVID-19

 “Sunny and Ana are strong women and I know they are fine,” said Harris when she made her delayed appearance.
 “But it also really does speak to the fact that they are vaccinated and vaccines make all the difference because otherwise we'd be concerned about hospitalization and worse.”

-The moment underscored the ever-present dangers of COVID-19 and a sobering reminder of the virus' reach.
+The moment underscored the ever-present dangers of COVID-19 and provided a sobering reminder of the virus' reach.

 It also threatened to overshadow the Biden administration's efforts to show progress in battling the virus.
 Just a few hours earlier, President Joe Biden urged those now eligible for COVID-19 booster shots to get the added protection a day after the Centers for Disease Control and Prevention endorsed the doses for millions of older or otherwise vulnerable Americans.